In this article, we are going to discuss the cause of marijuana with 3 leaves & also answer a common question how many leaves does marijuana have?

 Changing the light schedule can also affect the number of leaves.
 Plants may grow 3-point leaves after switching their grow light or having irregular light schedules.

 Outdoor growing comes with difficulties controlling mother nature.
-Natural factors like bush fires can cause plants to grow 3-point leaves.
+Natural factors like bush fires can cause plants to grow three point leaf.
 Bush fires create smoke that blocks the sun’s rays which leads to a 3-point stress response.

 Plants growing 3-point leaves in response to stress will correct themselves after a while.
 All you need is time.